-Exterior of Otemachi Financial City Grand Cube Introducing Systems to Enable Timely Response to Earthquakes Mitsubishi Estate has introduced varied systems to detect seismic disturbances, evaluate the level of damage automatically, and thereby enable a timely response in the event of an earthquake.
-Installation of Yuremasu Seismographs With the aim of conducting elevator safety shutdowns and preventing lock-in accidents whenever an earthquake occurs directly beneath Tokyo, Mitsubishi Estate has installed Yuremasu seismographs developed by Mieruka Bousai Co., Ltd. in various facilities in the Tokyo metropolitan area, operated by the Mitsubishi Estate Group.
+Exterior of Otemachi Financial City Grand Cube

+Introducing Systems to Enable Timely Response to Earthquakes

+Mitsubishi Estate has introduced varied systems to detect seismic disturbances, evaluate the level of damage automatically, and thereby enable a timely response in the event of an earthquake.

+Installation of Yuremasu Seismographs

+With the aim of conducting elevator safety shutdowns and preventing lock-in accidents whenever an earthquake occurs directly beneath Tokyo, Mitsubishi Estate has installed Yuremasu seismographs developed by Mieruka Bousai Co., Ltd. in various facilities in the Tokyo metropolitan area, operated by the Mitsubishi Estate Group.
 The system rapidly conveys seismic P-wave data measured at each facility to high-rise buildings in the Marunouchi area, making it possible to implement safety measures that include emergency shutdowns of elevators prior to the arrival of strong swaying.

-Installation of Damage Level Evaluation System Mitsubishi Estate has introduced a damage level evaluation system that ascertains a building's damage condition during an earthquake based on data from seismographs installed at several locations inside buildings, and then rapidly determines whether continued use is feasible.
+Installation of Damage Level Evaluation System

+Mitsubishi Estate has introduced a damage level evaluation system that ascertains a building's damage condition during an earthquake based on data from seismographs installed at several locations inside buildings, and then rapidly determines whether continued use is feasible.
 We have been installing this system in skyscrapers in the Otemachi, Marunouchi, Yurakucho, Yokohama, and Aoyama areas beginning with the Marunouchi Building, the Shin-Marunouchi Building, and the Marunouchi Park Building.

-Introduction of Center Functionality Mitsubishi Estate and Mitsubishi Jisho Property Management have introduced center functionality that allows for remote and integrated monitoring of buildings owned by the Mitsubishi Estate Group.
-Reinforcing Communication Equipment The Group also works to reinforce communication equipment (digital MCA and IP radio systems) in each company facility to address congestion of the general phone lines in the event of an emergency.
-Countering Long-Period Ground Motion at Sunshine 60 The Great East Japan Earthquake, which struck in 2011, caused significant, lengthy continuous swaying of skyscrapers in the Greater Tokyo region as a result of long-period ground motion.
-There are concerns that damage could result from long-period ground motion that will occur during major earthquakes expected in the future.
-In order to counter long-period ground motion at Sunshine 60 in Ikebukuro, Tokyo, Mitsubishi Jisho Sekkei Inc. launched a research society together with Sunshine City Corporation, the owner of Sunshine 60, and construction company Kajima Corporation, in order to research and investigate long-period ground motion, well ahead of the point when long-period ground motion was recognized as a major concern.
-Additionally, we developed Japan's first "damper assembly construction method"-an effective combination of three types of dampers based on the results of this research and investigation, and installed seismic strengthening measures at Sunshine 60.
-Construction was completed in 2016.
-Using this construction method, we achieved long-period ground motion countering that demonstrates greater earthquake resistance than the newest skyscrapers, and without affecting the building's tenants.
-Demonstration Test of Rain Garden for Flood Prevention and Mitigation From May 1 to October 31, 2022, Mitsubishi Estate conducted a demonstration test of a rain garden using a portion of the planted area along the street on Marunouchi Naka-Dori Avenue.
-A rain garden involves creating a depression in a planted area and using soil with increased permeability.
-This helps retain rainwater temporarily in the planted area that permeates into the ground over time, rather than directly discharging into sewers.
-This can reduce flood damage by decreasing the load on sewers during heavy rainfall.
-It also contributes to combating the heat island effect and preserving biodiversity in addition to helping with the formation of a good landscape.
-In this demonstration test, Mitsubishi Estate conducted a number of studies simultaneously on the permeability, water retention capacity, and growth of the rain garden and collected data to examine the feasibility of introducing rain gardens in the Otemachi, Marunouchi, and Yurakucho districts.
-The introduction of rain gardens is part of a green infrastructure initiative to solve urban issues, such as flood prevention and mitigation, as well as to promote communication and wellbeing by actively utilizing the autonomous resilience and other functions of the natural environment, including greenery, water, soil, and living organisms.
+Introduction of Center Functionality

+Mitsubishi Estate and Mitsubishi Jisho Property Management have introduced center functionality that allows for remote and integrated monitoring of buildings owned by the Mitsubishi Estate Group.

+Reinforcing Communication Equipment

+The Group also works to reinforce communication equipment (digital MCA and IP radio systems) in each company facility to address congestion of the general phone lines in the event of an emergency.

+Conducting Verification Tests for a Rain Garden, Green Infrastructure on Marunouchi Naka-dori Avenue

+Mitsubishi Estate conducted verification tests for a rain garden in a portion of roadside greenbelts on Marunouchi Naka-dori Avenue over a six-month period from May 2022 to October 2022 as a green infrastructure initiative for the Marunouchi area (Otemachi, Marunouchi, and Yurakucho).
+We simultaneously conducted research on six issues, including permeability, water-retention capacity, the growth conditions of plants, and the effect of landscaping, to examine the possibility of establishing a rain garden in the area.
+As a result, we confirmed a rain garden could be expected to be effective in various ways, such as minimizing road flooding during torrential rainfall, with the rain garden's greenbelts temporarily storing rainwater to delay it flowing into drainpipes.
+Following discussions with the relevant parties, we decided to leave the rain garden in place after the tests were completed.
+We intend to ensure it also helps the area prepare for and minimize damage from natural disasters and mitigate the urban heat-island phenomenon.